TiagoValdrich/beneficiary-api/README.md

 ### Database - MySQL

-For persisting data, the project currently is using a MySQL database with the version `8.0.25`.
+For persisting data, the project is using a MySQL database with the version `8.0.25`.
 You can install it manually on your local machine, but I strongly recommend to use a MySQL docker container to make easy to setup your local environment.
 Below there is a command to setup a MySQL container with the dabase `dev_test` already created available on port `3306`, with the user `root` and the ~~beautiful and secure~~ password `123`.

 > The container bellow is ready to be used with the default environment variables showed in `.env.example`.